toasterlovin/rails-greatest-per-group/README.md

 # Greatest Per Group Queries in Postgres + Rails

-This app exists to demonstrate the techniques described [in  a series of blog posts about Greatest Per Group queries] (http://www.toasterlovin.com/greatest-per-group-postgresql-distinct-on/) and how to achieve them in PostgreSQL & Ruby on Rails].
+This app demonstrates the techniques described [in  a series of blog posts about Greatest Per Group queries] (http://www.toasterlovin.com/greatest-per-group-postgresql-distinct-on/) and how to achieve them in PostgreSQL & Ruby on Rails].